-If you are traveling to India (you really should think of going for the rickshaw race), you don’t want to miss the street food.
-After all, India has some of the best street food around the world.
+There are so many things to do in Mumbai, but, you definitely don’t want to miss the street food.
 A lot of people avoid street food because they don’t know what the unusual foods are.
-This guide will show you the best of Indian street food, so that you don’t miss out.
+But, this guide will show you the best of Indian street food, so that you don’t miss out.

 Your Guide To The Best Indian Street Food